enesozi/allennlp-name-language-prediction/README.md

 # Test
 *  python predictor_test.py YOUR_NAME

-PS: Make sure that you installed required dependencies and activate your environment.
+PS: Make sure that you installed required dependencies and activated your environment.